maidsafe/dev-website/src/contents/en-gb/doc_android.md

 #### Creation <br><br>

-One of the native data types of the SAFE Network is `MutableData`.
+One of the native data types of the Safe Network is `MutableData`.
 MutableData is a key-value store which can be created at either a specific address on the network, or just at a random address, and it can be publicly available (a public MutableData) or otherwise have all its content encrypted (private MutableData).
 It also has a type associated to it (type tag) which is a number that can be chosen at the moment of creating the MutableData.

 We are not going to go into the other aspects of MutableData here, we will just create MutableData in the network to store the data of our application.
-Please refer to the [discover page](/discover) to learn more about the MutableData type as well as the other types of data available in the SAFE Network.
+Please refer to the [discover page](/discover) to learn more about the MutableData type as well as the other types of data available in the Safe Network.

 In this tutorial we are going to create private MutableData at random addresses.
 Each piece of data stored on the network has its own unique 256 bit address in the network, we will request the API to generate a random address for our new private MutableData: